Skip to main content

 SexualHarassment2

 Employees in Southern California have a right to work without being subjected to sexual harassment on the job.
 When an employee does have concerns about sexual harassment at work, it is important to seek advice from a Riverside County employment law attorney who can help.
-At the Law Office of Karen J. Sloat, APC, we are committed to serving employees who are facing sexual harassment and other forms of employment discrimination, and we want to provide you with more information about sexual harassment at your workplace.
+At Sloat Law Group, we are committed to serving employees who are facing sexual harassment and other forms of employment discrimination, and we want to provide you with more information about sexual harassment at your workplace.

 Sexual Harassment is an Unlawful Form of Sex Discrimination Under Federal and State Law